0xPr0f/tip-post/README.md

 project created by 0xprof

-- This project is built on top of NFT.storage to store the metadata of the posts created.
+- This project is built on top of NFT.storage to store the metadata of the posts created as individual NFTs.

 ```js
 const postStructure = {